Particular/docs.particular.net/nservicebus/messaging/best-practice-enforcement.md

 NOTE: In Versions 6 and above the default behavior can be overridden.

-To enable this feature at the endpoint level using:
+To disable this feature at the endpoint level using:

 snippet:DisableBestPracticeEnforcementPerEndpoint